tomotaco/UEDisableAsyncComputeOnMapLoadPlugin/README.md

 - Launch UE editor and open `HillsideSampleProject.uproject`.
 - Create an empty level, and set it to EditorStartupMap in `Project settings` / `Maps & Modes`.
-- Exit UE Editor, and launch again.
+- Exit UE editor, and launch again.
 - Double-click at `Content/Hillside/Maps/LV_Exterior`.
-- Comfirm UE Editor crashes.
+- Confirm UE editor crashes.
 (If not, you don't need this plugin)

 # How to use thie plugin for UE editor